BRIDGING GAP BETWEEN MARKET AND ACADEMIA

 Education in India is still majorly theory oriented.
-We have observed some breakthroughs in Indian engineering academia with several competitions such as go-karting, robotics etc. But students are not still totally aware how to apply theory in day-today life and that’s why lack of skills to get employed.
+We have observed some breakthroughs in Indian engineering academia with several competitions such as go-karting, robotics etc. But, students are still not aware of on how to apply theory in day-to-day life.
+They lack skills to get employed.

 Aligning Curriculum with Industry:

-The imperative need to re-structure the existent educational system to address the varied needs of the dynamic industry.
-The curriculum needs to be revised regularly and needs to be developed in accordance with the market needs.
+The imperative need to re-structure the existent educational system is to address the varied needs of the dynamic industry.
+The curriculum needs to be regularly revised and developed in accordance with the market needs.